 The Company's strategy is to increase shareholder value through investment in organic growth and product innovations around the world, augmented by a global acquisition strategy.
 The Company builds on the strength of its people in marketing, manufacturing and product development and nurtures strong relationships with its international, national and regional customers and suppliers.
-The Company anticipates increasing its market share in most product categories by capitalizing on market insights and the growth of its customers, and by following developments such as globalization, new product innovation, branding and consumer trends.
+The Company anticipates increasing its market share in most product categories by capitalizing on market insights and the growth of its customers, and by following developments such as globalization, new product innovation, sustainability, branding and consumer trends.

 A key attribute of this strategy is maintaining focus and discipline.
 The CCL Segment aspires to be the market leader and the highest value-added producer in each customer sector and region in which it chooses to compete.
 The primary objective is to invest in growth globally, both organically and by acquisition.
-Avery objectives align to its core competencies in label solutions centered on specialty converted media that enable short-run digital printing in homes and businesses and increasingly using the direct-to-consumer channel, both organically and by acquisition.
+Avery's objectives align to its core competencies in label and badging solutions centered on specialty converted media that enable short-run digital printing in homes and businesses and increasingly using the direct-to-consumer channel, both organically and by acquisition.
 Checkpoint focuses on technology-driven loss-prevention and inventory-management and labeling solutions for the retail and apparel industries, inclusive of a rapidly developing RFID product portfolio.
-Innovia is a leading global producer of specialty, high-performance, multi-layer, surface-engineered biaxially oriented polypropylene ("BOPP") films for label, packaging and security applications.
+Innovia is a leading global producer of specialty, high-performance, multi-layer, surfaceengineered films for label, packaging and security applications.
 Innovia also provides significant depth and capability to develop proprietary films for label applications.

 The Company is continually reviewing its businesses and may, if appropriate, divest non-core or unprofitable operations in order to improve its overall profitability, return on equity and its financial leverage.
 Management believes that this approach allows the Company to be better positioned to operate effectively during economic downturns, and to have the financial flexibility to make acquisitions and invest in capital spending that support its business strategy.
 Restructuring costs were incurred over the last several years to reorganize certain business units, to provide for losses on dispositions and to provide for the write-down of assets of business units that were deemed to be non-core and underperforming.
-Further restructuring costs were incurred in 2020 through 2022 as the Company's management responded to the volatile economic challenges brought about by the CV19 global pandemic, matching the Company's cost structures to customer demand patterns.
+Further restructuring costs were incurred in 2020 through 2023 as the Company's management responded to the volatile economic challenges brought about by the Covid ("CV19") global pandemic, matching the Company's cost structures to customer demand patterns.
 2022 was the third year of pandemic-related challenges.
 At the beginning of the year, a surge in the omicron variant prompted severe civil restrictions in China; then late in the fourth quarter, the accelerated elimination of the Chinese government's zero CV19 policy resulted in a rampant increase in infections, both disrupting economic activity that has continued in the early weeks of 2023.
-Furthermore, the Ukraine/Russian conflict started in the first quarter of 2022, followed by sanctions, embargos, supply chain challenges and additional pressure on global inflation rates, further disrupting economic activity.
-There is no end in sight to the conflict.
-Therefore, the Company may continue to modify its manufacturing operations globally according to the level of regional economic activity due to potential negative pressures.
+Furthermore, the Ukraine/Russian conflict started in the first guarter of 2022, followed by sanctions, embargos, supply chain challenges and additional pressure on global inflation rates, further disrupting economic activity.